-During 2013, the HOPWA Program funded activities that benefit individuals living with HIV/AIDs and their family members.
+During 2014, the HOPWA Program funded activities that benefit individuals living with HIV/AIDs and their family members.
 HOPWA tracks race and ethnicity of persons assisted, including both those living with HIV/AIDs and HOPWA eligible, and others.
-Income data pertains only to HOPWA-eligible individuals.
+(Income data pertains only to HOPWA-eligible individuals.)
+Please see the HOPWA Program Report.